CodeFluent vs Sourcery

 What is this tool?

-Sourcery automates finance and accounting tasks.
+Sourcery automates finance and accounting tasks by refactoring and optimizing code within IDEs.

 How much does it cost?